Continual Learning to Know & Surpass the Limits of Our Approach

 Learn More -

 Streets of Growth was built on the foundations of brave and bold experiential frontline practice and ‘best approach’ global research.
 For us, it’s not just about learning new methods to simply try and solve problems that are ‘out there’.
 It’s about how we ourselves learn how to learn more effectively by ‘looking inwards’ at ourselves to identify how we may be unintentionally contributing to and blocking the very creativity with our own bias.
 And, designing in and executing the corrective actions if we are.
 Put simply – Continually paying full attention to our own behaviours and the way we think and operate, then adapting accordingly.
-Easier said than done and why we have created a Culture of Learning element into our applied research and evidence-led evaluation to make individual and team learning far more tangible and explicit.
+Easier said than done and why we have created a Culture of Learning & Engagement element into our applied research and evidence-led evaluation to make individual and team learning far more tangible and explicit.

 -

-Bridging
+Bridging Communities

 Training Police Through Lived Experience and Proven Practice